 If the case is complex, sensitive or unclear, a consultation may be more appropriate than immediate testing.
 Clarifying the issue before booking may prevent unsuitable questions, avoid unnecessary distress and identify safer alternatives.

-Pre-screening is not a formality.
-It is where suitability is examined properly.
-It may lead to an examination, a consultation, a request for clarification, a recommendation for another professional service, or advice that the matter should not proceed to testing at this stage.
+Formal suitability is determined separately through professional case review and, where appropriate, a confidential professional suitability questionnaire before an examination is confirmed.
+That review may lead to an examination, a consultation, a request for clarification, a recommendation for another professional service, or advice that the matter should not proceed at this stage.

 The quick assessment above is intended to help you understand whether a polygraph examination may be worth discussing.
-It is not diagnostic, validated or a substitute for professional suitability screening.
+It is preliminary and educational, is not validated as a diagnostic or psychometric instrument, and is not a substitute for professional case review.

 Frequently Asked Questions